Meet Our Governors

 I have two boys and the youngest still attends Felton C of E Primary School.
 I have been part of the Governing Body since 2013.
 My family moved to Felton in 2011 after living in Liverpool for 12 years and thoroughly enjoy all that the Northumberland area has to offer particular the outdoor life.
 I work in a very successful school in South Shields as Director of 6th Form and a PE teacher but am very passionate about learning and encouraging the next generation to flourish both within the curriculum and through additional opportunities and trips.
 I have enjoyed being involved in the life of a village school and witnessing the commitment and hard work that the staff invest in making the learning journey as rewarding as it can be.
 I look forward to supporting the school and helping in any way that I can so that Felton Primary School can continue to develop and thrive.

-Mr Stephen Johnson - Local Authority Governor
+Mr Steven Johnson - Local Authority Governor

 I am a Local Authority Governor and have been on the Governing Body at Felton C of E Primary School since October 2013.

-Mr Mel Nicholls - Parent Governor
+Mr Mel Nicholls - Co-opted - Community Governor

 I feel privileged to have served as a Governor since my election in 2008.
 My son has since left Felton School to go to Middle School, but I will stay as a Parent Governor until the end of my term.
 I chair Committee 1 that covers resources, staffing and finance.
 I am also on the Policy and Strategic Direction Committees.